5G Standalone - which devices and UK networks are using it?

 O2

-O2 launched 5G Standalone after Vodafone but before Three or EE (both of which at the time of writing don’t yet offer 5G Standalone).
+O2 launched 5G Standalone (which it calls 5G+) after Vodafone but before EE or Three (the latter of which at the time of writing doesn’t yet offer 5G Standalone).

 The network makes similar claims about its 5G Standalone service as Vodafone, saying that it offers higher bandwidth and lower latency connections, allowing for greater reliability, a massive increase in the number of connected devices, and wider 5G coverage.